markwwen/wen-doc/Enviroment_setting.md

 # Enviroment setting
-Here are some very useful config and command for me to build a work enviroment in linux (unbunt / centos) platform.
+Here are some very useful configs and commands for me to build a work enviroment in linux (unbunt / centos) platform.

 ## Linux setting
 1. Generating a new SSH key